-When medication and therapy haven't silenced the intrusive thoughts and compulsions, Deep TMS offers a breakthrough.
-FDA-approved specifically for OCD, it reaches the deeper brain structures that drive the obsessive-compulsive cycle — without pills or surgery.
+When medication and therapy haven't silenced the intrusive thoughts and compulsions, our MagVenture MagPro R30 TMS protocol offers a breakthrough.
+FDA-cleared specifically for OCD, magnetic stimulation reaches the brain structures that drive the obsessive-compulsive cycle — without pills or surgery.

 2.5M